-Considering situations such as repeating the same calculation with different parameters or performing similar services, in parallel or in different points of time, a business activity manager may feel convenient if the system allows creating a new task reusing the content for a running task or its subset.
-ACS should enable to create a new task using an existing archive in the repository that is previously stored for a similar task.
+Considering situations such as repeating the same calculation with different parameters or performing similar services, in parallel or at different points in time, a business activity manager can be helped if the system allows creating a new task reusing the contents of a running task or its subset.
+ACS should make it possible to create a new task using an existing archive in the repository that had been previously stored for a similar task.
 A business activity manager may want to apply some updates on the archive to modify a task or to create a different sort of task.
 A business activity manager may also want to use the archive created by another business activity manager besides improving his/her own archive.

-- (Cost reduction) Reuse of an archive can reduce the development/administrative cost when creating similar or repetitive tasks. - (Incremental improvement) Reuse of an archive enables incremental improvement of functionality and/or reliability. - (Ease of use) Reuse of an archive contributes to the over all ease of use for the systems
+- (Cost reduction) Reuse of an archive can reduce the development/administrative cost when creating similar or repetitive tasks. - (Incremental improvement) Reuse of an archive enables incremental improvement of functionality and/or reliability. - (Ease of use) Reuse of an archive contributes to the over all ease of use of the systems